dasebe/webcachesim/README.md

 Request traces must be given in a space-separated format with three colums
 - time should be a long long int, but can be arbitrary (for future TTL feature, not currently in use)
 - id should be a long long int, used to uniquely identify objects
-- size should be a long long int, the object size
+- size should be a long long int, this is object's size in bytes

 | time |  id | size |
 | ---- | --- | ---- |